 Winnipeg is a city with a story to tell at just about every street corner.
 Discover ancient Masonic mysteries with a Hermetic Code Tour at the Manitoba Legislative Building or get spooked on a bus tour of Winnipeg’s most haunted spots.
 One of the best ways to explore and discover the city is through the many historical guided walking tours, river boat excursions and interpretive tours.

 Opportunities abound to experience the great outdoors and wonders of nature in Winnipeg throughout the year.
 The city has several breathtaking parks and urban forests, such as Assiniboine Park and Zoo, Kildonan Park and The Forks National Historic Site.

-- The Forks is found at the junction of the Red and Assiniboine rivers, featuring a nine-acre park; a plaza with fountains, open performance spaces, patios; and an array of shops and dining.
+- The Forks is found at the junction of the Red and Assiniboine rivers, featuring a nine-acre park; a plaza with fountains, open performance spaces, patios; a world-class skateboard park, and an array of shops and dining.